zhijianli88/enhancements/keps/NNNN-kep-template/README.md

 - Controller start uses otel to start a new Span
 - Controller uses otel to propagate `span context`  to the other end(APIServer)
-- APIServer uses otel  to start related Span, which connected to the SpancContext from the  incoming request
+- APIServer uses otel  to start related Span, which connected to the `span context` from the  incoming request
 - APIServer uses otel to propagate `span context` to the other end
 - ~~Webhook persists `span context`  to object~~